 Guide

-Retaining wall cost and how to count the blocks
+Retaining wall cost guide: how to bid the job and count the blocks

 A segmental retaining wall estimate is block count + base course + cap units + drainage aggregate + a leveling-pad trench — and, on taller walls, geogrid.
 But before any of that: a wall taller than about 3–4 feet, or any wall with a load above it, is an engineering job, not a stacking job.